Kulsoom-ri/US_senate_simulation/README.md

 Political scientists have long employed quantitative methods to model legislative decision-making, but recent advancements in Large Language Models (LLMs) have opened new possibilities for simulating complex political behavior.
 This study examines the potential of LLMs to replicate human decision-making in the context of the US Senate, utilizing a multi-agent framework to simulate the behavior of 100 LLM agents representing the 118th US Senate.
 The agents vote on real-world bills after engaging in three rounds of discussion, with simulated outcomes compared to actual legislative results to assess accuracy.
 By expanding upon the foundational work of Baker and Azher (2024), who first demonstrated the potential of LLMs for simulating believable government action, this research introduces a more complex simulation with a larger number of agents and focuses on vote outcomes rather than just text-based debate.
 The findings hold potential implications for the usage of autonomous agents in decision-making and the development of AI-driven simulations in social sciences.

 ## Introduction
-Historically, legisltative processes and political preferences have been studied statistically since at least the 1920s, when a research article argued that the political vote can be represented as a frequency distribution of opinion (Rice 1924).
+Historically, legislative processes and political preferences have been studied statistically since at least the 1920s, when a research article argued that the political vote can be represented as a frequency distribution of opinion (Rice 1924).
 Political scientists have increasingly employed quantitative predictive methods to model legislative processes in the US Congress, particularly to predict vote outcomes.
 These methods range from simple binary classifiers to more sophisticated models, such as logistic regression, text models and machine learning.
-One such logisitic regression model achieved 88% prediction accuracy without considering individual vote histories allowing it to be generalized to future new Congress members (Henighan and Kravit, 2015).
+One such logistic regression model achieved 88% prediction accuracy without considering individual vote histories allowing it to be generalized to future new Congress members (Henighan and Kravit, 2015).
 Another study used word vectors to capture specific words that increase the probability of a bill becoming law and compared text models with context-only models (Nay 2017).
 Another study focused on social network analysis and introduced a heterogeneous graph to predict legislative votes based on legislator relationships and bill similarities (Wang, Varshney, and Aleksandra Mojsilović 2018).

 With the advent of generative AI, the use of Large Language Models (LLMs) in forecasting is gaining increasing attention.
 A recent study demonstrated that an ensemble of LLMs could "achieve forecasting accuracy rivaling that of human crowd forecasting tournaments," effectively replicating the 'wisdom of the crowd' effect (Schoenegger et al. 2024).